 Related: The Best Grills for Tailgating

 The Char-Broil Classic 360 gets our top spot because it’s a real winner for the price.
-Most grills that have the bells and whistles (tons of grilling space, warming rack, additional burner) cost at least twice as much.
-Looking for a gas grill you can take anywhere?
+Most grills with bells and whistles (tons of grilling space, warming rack, additional burner) cost at least twice as much.
+Looking for a gas grill that you can take anywhere?
 The Cuisinart CGG-306 Portable Tabletop Propane Grill is the ticket.